decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 ```

 ### Description
 This schema provides additional information for each identifier in the ecosystem.
 This is helpful for bootstrapping ecosystems without a reliable external system of participant identity.
-The folowing example shows names, email addresses, and the associated website for each participant.
+The following example shows names, email addresses, and the associated website for each participant.

 ```json
 ...